 You obviously aren’t going to bury your most costly expandable hose, but you also don’t want to run out and bury the cheapest hose you can buy either.
 The main reason being neither will be of much use buried underground for any amount of time.
 Depending on the reasoning behind why you are considering burying a hose will determine the type of hose you need for this project.

-An old fashioned rubber or vinyl hose is going to be your preferred choice of product for getting water from one place to the next.
+An old fashioned rubber or polyurethane hose is going to be your preferred choice of product for getting water from one place to the next.
 They are sturdy, can handle weather fluctuations easily, won’t crush beneath the weight of the soils above them, and won’t kink accidentally as you lay, and bury it.

 You’ll also want to buy a larger diameter (at least ¾ inch) hose to get the most amount of water flow as you can when in use.